ArielMizrachi/Flight-Management-2/front/my-app/readme.md

 # goals
 - airline and chk cascade - Done
-- flight and chk cascade
+- flight and chk cascade - Done
-- check flightuseradd?
+- check flightuseradd? - Done?
 - ticket and chk cascade
 - country and everthing
 - fix the unique god dammit (already started in the back)
 - that the update does update the home page (name)
 - return admin to customer, airline and icon
+- check the post (push into tickets)

 # done
 - fix link update - Done